Push 1: Accessing more features through the Shift button

 - Push Version: 1

-Getting to know the Push 1 features a little deeper can improve your workflow and reduce the need to reach out for the mouse even more.
+Getting to know the Push 1 features a little deeper can improve your workflow and reduce the need to reach for the mouse.
 This is a collection of functionalities enabled by the Shift button, categorized by areas.

 When browsing for Devices or Effects with Push 1, hold [Shift] and press the "Up" or "Down" State Control Buttons (right below the Push 1 display) to move by a whole page.